Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/f1d75d25-1a08-4a43-b0b5-6f11f8f34e8a)

-The player node I saved it to a folder.
-You can do this to any node by right clicking a node and choose "Save Branch as Scene" this will store the node into a folder that can be reused, simmilar to a prefab in unity.
+The player node I saved to a folder.
+You can do this to any node by right clicking a node and choose "Save Branch as Scene '' this will store the node into a folder that can be reused, similar to a prefab in unity.

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/ff652cbd-3595-4bf7-b122-5e1e0e1cbc5d)

-Ive attached a camera node in the player so it can track the player.
+I attached a camera node in the player so it can track the player.

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/94affdbc-3fe6-4f21-a9a5-749ca7e99952)

-Ive also made a grup called "Player" for the player.
-This is simmilar to tags in unity and it will be usefull later
+I also made a group called "Player" for the player.
+This is similar to tags in unity and it will be useful later

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/a827989d-c266-4cdd-9173-5f2ad2468a7b)

 And lastly the player has a GameOver button.
 When triggered it will record the position to the deathPos node.
 Then it will change the camera parent to the deathPos, despawn the player and spawn the game over text and the game over buttons as children of the camera.
-The line2D.clear_points() will be usefull for later.
+The line2D.clear_points() will be useful for later.
 ```GDScript
 extends Node2D